Replacement Civic Centre

 How will the replacement Civic Centre be paid for?

-The financial plan to fund the new Replacement Civic Centre is to use a combination of the Replacement Civic Centre reserve, a short-term debenture, and internal borrowings.
-In January 2023, Council approved the creation of a separate Civic Centre reserve.
-This reserve was funded by using existing annual reserve contributions that have been set aside previously for the purpose of replacing facilities, as well as the annual 2% infrastructure levy for 2023 and 2024 only.
-This results in an annual reserve contribution of $3.5 million per year.
-Since the Town needs to ramp up funding to this reserve, a combination of a $20 million short-term debenture not to exceed ten years, along with internal borrowings against reserves, will result in the $54.1 million replacement Civic Centre being fully repaid within 13.5 years of project completion.
+The financial plan to fund the new Replacement Civic Centre will use a combination of the Replacement Civic Centre reserve, a short-term debenture and internal borrowings.
+In January 2023, Council unanimously approved the creation of a separate Civic Centre reserve.
+This reserve was funded by using existing annual reserve contributions that were previously set-aside for repairs of the existing Civic Centre and contributions towards a new Civic Centre by reallocating from the Facility Repair and Replacement reserve, New Infrastructure reserve, and the internal borrowing repayment for the Link that was completed in 2023.
+As well the annual two per cent infrastructure levy for 2023 and 2024 only was allocated to the reserve.
+This results in an annual reserve contribution of $3.5M per year that was fully accounted for in the 2024 approved budget.
+As the Town needs to ramp up funding to this reserve, a combination of a $20M short-term debenture, not to exceed 10 years, along with internal borrowings against reserves, will result in the $54.1M project budget being fully repaid within 13.5 years of project completion, with no additional tax levy increases relating to the replacement Civic Centre in future budgets.
 This includes all associated principal and interest on the short-term debenture.
-Once repaid, the $3.5 million reserve contribution could be reallocated in the future to other infrastructure requirements.
+Once repaid, the $3.5M reserve contribution could be reallocated in the future to other infrastructure requirements.

 Can the replacement Civic Centre project be delayed?